Wolfda95/SSL-MedicalImagining-CL-MAE/README.md

 # Self-Supervised-Pre-Training-with-Convolutional-Models-on-CT-Scans

-Dealing with Small Annotated Datasets for Deep Learning in Medical Imaging: An Evaluation of Self-Supervised Pre-Training with Convolutional Models on CT Scans Comparing Contrastive and Masked Autoencoder Methods
+Code for the Paper: Dealing with Small Annotated Datasets for Deep Learning in Medical Imaging: An Evaluation of Self-Supervised Pre-Training with Convolutional Models on CT Scans Comparing Contrastive and Masked Autoencoder Methods.

+The paper is under review and will be released if accepted.